charlesnmcdowell/Jackedin/Chapter_6_The_Paper_Tiger.md

 "As soon as the road lets me," Marcus said.
 He reached for his pants, feeling the reassuring lump of cash in his wallet.
 He didn't promise her a picket fence.
 He didn't promise her the American Dream.
 He just promised her the truth.

-He liked Maya.
+Marcus liked Maya.
 She was the only "Real" thing he’d found in the digital buffet.

 He drove out of Atlanta, the sun hitting his mirrors.
-He stopped for gas at a high-end station on the edge of the suburbs.

-Above the pumps, a massive digital billboard flickered to life.

-It was a woman in a bikini, lounging by a pool that looked too blue to be real.
-Her skin was flawless.
-Her smile was a million-dollar invitation.
-The text read: *“Follow Keisha_B for the Lifestyle You Deserve.”*

-Marcus froze, the gas nozzle heavy in his hand.

-It was her.

-Keisha.
-His daughter.

-She had 1.5 million followers.
-She was an "Influencer."
-She was a "Content Creator."
-She was a paper tiger, selling a version of herself to millions of strangers while her father moved produce across state lines to pay for a life she was pretending to lead.

-He looked at the billboard, then at the grease under his own fingernails.

-The match was lit.
-The world was waiting to burn.
+He felt a strange sense of contentment, a rare moment where the world didn't feel like it was trying to sell him a ghost.
+He thought about Keisha and her eighty-five-thousand-dollar BMW.
+He thought about Junior and his glass condo.
+He didn't really understand what an "Instagram model" was, or how moving pixels around on a screen could pay for a life like that, but as long as they were healthy and winning, he wasn't going to lose sleep over the mechanics.

+He adjusted his mirrors, his rough hands steady on the wheel.
+He was a relic, a dinosaur in a world of silicon and electricity, but for now, the road was still his.
+He didn't see the fire coming.
+He didn't see the extraction.
+He just saw the horizon.

-Marcus Turner was a relic.
-He was a dinosaur.
+Marcus Turner was a king in a kingdom that was slowly being deleted.
 And he was starting to feel the heat.